Hepatitis - viral

 Hepatitis A is usually transmitted by someone touching feces and then not washing their hands before putting them in their mouth or touching food.
 It can be transmitted by ingesting contaminated food and water (for example, seafood from sewage contaminated water).
 It can also be transmitted through close contact with someone who has the virus.

 Hepatitis B and C are transmitted through contact with infected blood.
 These viruses are usually transmitted by contaminated needles (in the case of IV drug users).
-Having unprotected sex with someone who is infected can also pass on the hepatitis B virus (it is more rare for hepatitis C to be transmitted through sexual activity).
+Having unprotected sex with someone who is infected can also pass on the hepatitis B virus (it is rarer for hepatitis C to be transmitted through sexual activity).
 In as many as 40% of the cases of hepatitis C, the specific cause of transmission is unknown.
-Before better testing was developed, you could get hepatitis B or C from a blood transfusion.
+Before scientists developed better testing, you could get hepatitis B or C from a blood transfusion.
 Now blood and blood products that are used for transmission can be tested for both hepatitis B and C.

 - Being in an institution (such as a nursing home or rehabilitation center)